Sticky Fingaz

-Kirk Jones (born November 3, 1973), better known by his stage name Sticky Fingaz, is an American hardcore rapper, record producer, and actor best known as a member of multi-platinum hardcore rap group Onyx.
+Kirk Jones (born November 3, 1973), better known by his stage name Sticky Fingaz, is an American rapper, record producer and actor best known as a member of multi-platinum hardcore rap group Onyx.

 Sticky Fingaz was discovered by Jam Master Jay of Run-D.M.C., who signed Onyx on his label JMJ Records provided that Sticky would be in the group.
-His signature lazy eye, raspy voice, and boundless energy brought attention to the group, and he became the frontman.
+His lazy eye, raspy voice, and boundless energy brought attention to the group, and he became the frontman.

 Onyx went on to release three top-selling albums before Sticky Fingaz began his solo career.

 Sticky Fingaz starred in more than 80 films and television shows.
 In 1993, he made his acting debut in Forest Whitaker's award-winning HBO drama Strapped.
 His feature film credits include Spike Lee's Clockers, In Too Deep, Lockdown, Doing Hard Time and Breaking Point, but is best known for his role as "Tyrone" in Next Friday.
 He made his television debut in New York Undercover and Nash Bridges, but is best known for his role as Blade in the television series Blade.
+In 2022, he had a recurring role in the Showtime comedy series, Flatbush Misdemeanors.

 Sticky Fingaz wrote, produced, directed, and starred in two feature films done entirely in the genre of "hip hopera" through his production company Major Independents: A Day in the Life and Caught On Tape.
 Both films were released by Lionsgate Home Entertainment.
-In 2019, Fingaz released a movie It's About T.I.M.E., which features the format in which it was released – "Digital Album Movie", created by the rapper.
+In 2019, Fingaz released It's About T.I.M.E., which he describes as a "Digital Album Movie".